syrusminer/filtering_variants/README.md

 #### Why filter variants?
 When you call variants from an alignment file, you identify all sites where a read has a base call that is different than the reference.
 This includes sites with low coverage (a.k.a. read depth), sites with low allele depth (e.g., the read depth may be sufficient, but only one read varies from the reference), sites you are uninterested in (i.e., if you are focused on target loci you may not want to include all the called variants), and sites with low genotype quality.
 If left unfiltered, you risk including large amounts of false positives within your dataset.
 During downstream analysis these false positives may mask true biological patterns, therefore it is critical to remove them through a process known as variant filtration.

 There are different strategies of variant filtration.
-For model organisms with known sites of variation, it is possible to perform [variant quality score recalibration](https://gatk.broadinstitute.org/hc/en-us/articles/360035531612-Variant-Quality-Score-Recalibration-VQSR) (VQSR), a machine learning approach that uses a training dataset of known variants to recalibrate the variants.
+For model organisms with known sites of variation, it is possible to perform [variant quality score recalibration](https://gatk.broadinstitute.org/hc/en-us/articles/360035531612-Variant-Quality-Score-Recalibration-VQSR) (VQSR), a machine learning approach that uses a training dataset of known variants

+to recalibrate the variants.
 This is not possible in many non-model organisms without a dataset of known variants.
 An additional approach is sometimes called ["hard filtering"](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants), which is where you decide on cutoff values for the genotype fields within a vcf.
 In this overview we focus on hard filtering.

+Before filtering, you need to index your reference.
+This can be done using samtools and picard (I've already created index [fai] and dictionary [dict] files for the reference for the reference in this repository).

 Multiple software packages can facilitate hard filtering of a VCF.
 These include [GATK](https://gatk.broadinstitute.org/hc/en-us/articles/360037434691-VariantFiltration), [vcftools](https://vcftools.sourceforge.net/man_latest.html), and [bcftools](https://samtools.github.io/bcftools/bcftools.html).
 With these packages you can do things like the following: